xunne899/tgc-18-project-2-react/README.md

 4. User Stories
 5. Technologies Used
 6. Test Cases
-7. Deployment
+7. Live Deployment
 8. Credits and Acknowledgement

 ## 1. Summary

 - Users with skin conditions need suitable soap to prevent further skin complications.
 Not many soap products in the market allows user to customise their bar soap
 - As a owner of this project i would like to come up with an idea to allow users to create customise bar soap.
-Also, to source for suitable soap online cater to their skin conditions
+Also, to source for suitable soap online catering to their skin conditions

 ### ERD

 ![ERD](./public/images/erd.png)

-For more details of backend database please click [here](https://github.com/xunne899/tgc-18-project-2-express)

 ## 2. UI/UX